lupodda/Spark-hadoop-yarn-multinode-docker-cluster/docker-spark-yarn-cluster-mode/README.md

-# Run ML classification algorithms with Spark on Hadoop inside docker container in Multi-Node Cluster mode
+# PySpark ML algorithms on Hadoop file system and yarn resource manager in docker container in Multi-Node Cluster mode

 ## How to Run
 - Go to your terminal.